 Sec.
-3.13.4 - Non AUS Jumbo Sec.
+3.13.2 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- Review of the appraisal narrative and photos do not reveal any influences on value that cannot be modeled and appropriately considered by CU° - Condition rating of the property in its current condition is C4 or better (a property that is subject to work to bring it to C4 is not eligible) - The appraiser's description of the subject property is not erroneous or misleading - The subject property meets Fannie Mae eligibility requirements - Renovation loans are not eligible - The loan amount may not exceed the applicable FHFA maximum
+- The appraiser's description of the subject property is not erroneous or misleading - The subject property meets Fannie Mae eligibility requirements - Renovation loans are not eligible - The loan amount may not exceed the applicable FHFA maximum